ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/first_program.md

 In the Arm Mbed ecosystem, you have a choice in how you want to develop, **Online** and **Offline**.

 1) For online development, we provide the Arm Mbed Online Compiler.
 This choice is great if you want an environment that "just works".
-All you need is a web browser.

 2) For offline development, we provide Arm Mbed CLI, our tool for using Mbed CLI on the command-line.
 Mbed CLI is compatible with Windows, Linux and OSX.
 This option provides more configuration options but also requires slightly more setup.